nsidc/search-solr-tools/README.md

 This is a gem that contains:

-* Ruby translators to transform various metadata feeds into solr documents
+* Ruby translators to transform NSIDC metadata feeds into solr documents
 * A command-line utility to access/utilize the gem's translators to harvest metadata into a working solr instance.